 Slower reps allow you to use more control throughout the rep and build overall muscle strength while increasing the demand on your muscles.
 This can help you target and shape your biceps more effectively.

-When performing bicep curls, chin up and rows, focus on making each rep as slow and controlled as possible.
+When performing bicep curls, chin up, and rows, focus on making each rep as slow and controlled as possible.

-5. Utilize Progressive Overload for Maximum Gains
+5. Progressive Overload for Maximum Gains

 As your muscles become stronger, add more resistance to your bicep exercises so that your body will continue to challenge itself and grow.